michaelpawlus/michaelpawlus.github.io/_posts/2016-04-29-giving-vehicle-analysis.md

     + type2 = 3 means not married and constituent is female
     + type2 = 4 means company
     + type2 = 5 means foundation
-    + type2 = 6 means missing inforation or other
+    + type2 = 6 means missing information or other
 * phone: do they have a phone number in our system or not
 * email: do they have an email in our system or not
 * mail: do they have a good mailing address in our system or not